DETAILED ACTION

 obtain a targeting constraint for the item indicating a desired threshold similarity score; (sending and receiving data, processing data and storing data, and/or electronic recordkeeping to perform the abstract idea),

-select at least one targeted user from the plurality of users by comparing the targeting constraint for the item and the at least one similarity score; determine a size and layout of a client device associated with the at least one selected targeted user; execute scaling of an item view based on the determined size and layout on the client device so that the item view is a limited display and displayed with clarity based on a type of the client device; and (sending and receiving data, processing data and storing data, and/or electronic record keeping to perform the abstract idea), and
+select at least one targeted user from the plurality of users by comparing the targeting constraint for the item and the at least one similarity score; determine a size a type of a client device associated with the at least one selected targeted user; (sending and receiving data, processing data and storing data, and/or electronic record keeping to perform the abstract idea), and

 These limitations set forth a concept of sending and receiving data to analyze purchase data, pricing, user profile, and market data to send targeted advertisements which is practically the definition of marketing.
 This concept falls within the methods of organizing human activity, commercial or legal interactions (including agreements in the form of contracts; legal obligations; advertising, marketing or sales activities or behaviors; business relations) grouping identified by MPEP 2106.
 As such, the claims are determined to recite an abstract idea.